AndreAllegrini/wfRICLPM/replication/README.md

 ```

-Fit the unconstrained model after specifying the sample size by zigosity.
+Fit the unconstrained model after specifying the sample size by zigosity:

 ```{r}